wpPlugins-io/Press-Elements/readme.txt

 = I am a theme developer, how can it help me? =

-As a theme developer you probably use theme-functions in your workflow.
+As a theme developer you probably use theme-functions in your work-flow.
 Press Elements turns those functions to widgets.
 Replacing code with a visual builder to reduce your development time.

 = Can I optimize the source code for SEO? =